What is included under “contemplative practices”?

 The term “contemplative practice” is meant in a broad sense to include a wide range of diverse phenomena such as meditation, yoga, contemplative prayer, prostration, tai chi, etc.

-Are these awards open to international applicants?
+Are the European Varela Awards open to international applicants?

 Yes.
 European Varela Awards are not limited to residents of Europe.
 We encourage worldwide applications.